CHITIN AND EDIBLE INSECTS

 There are different modified versions of chitin that are utilized throughout the insect world that make it possible to have the strong exoskeleton of a beetle, for example, and also be used to create the flexible bodies seen in caterpillars.

 For those that are interested in entomophagy and eating insects, the chitin is also a great source of valuable fiber and a prebiotic too.

 Edible Insects Known in the World

 It generally refers to the human consumption of insects as a food source.

 CHITIN AS A PREBIOTIC HEALTHY FIBER

-In a recent study on the consumption of edible insects, the researchers found almost a 6X increase of probiotic bacterium, Bifidobacterium animalis, and may systemic inflammation too.
+In a recent study on the consumption of edible insects, the researchers found almost a 6X increase of the beneficial probiotic bacterium, Bifidobacterium animalis, in those who ate crickets.
+The results also suggest that eating insects may reduce systemic inflammation as well.
 The prebiotics available from the chitin in edible insects, provide nutrition for probiotics and are one of the benefits of chitin for gut microbiology.
-Read more about the study in depth here.
+Read more about the study in-depth here.